minprog/programming-2/30 Problem Sets/20 Web Server/10 Standard edition.md

 telnet #.#.#.# 8080
 ~~~

-where `pass:[#.#.#.#]` is, as before, your appliance's IP address. `telnet` is a program via which you can "communicate with another host" via textual commands.
+where `#.#.#.#` is, as before, your appliance's IP address. `telnet` is a program via which you can "communicate with another host" via textual commands.
 (Back in my day, too, it was how we checked email!)
 Anyhow, note that `telnet` expects a space (not a colon) between an address and the port.

 You should find that `telnet` is now waiting for input.
 Go ahead and type